maybe/REFrostedViewController/README.md

 ### Manual Install

 All you need to do is drop `REFrostedViewController` files into your project, and add `#include "REFrostedViewController.h"` to the top of classes that will use it.

+Your project must be linked against the `Accelerate` framework.

 ## Example Usage